fernandoacorreia/azure-docker-registry/README.md

 ## Instructions

+Docker has to be installed in the host.

 These scripts and instructions have been tested on Linux Mint 16.
 They should work on Ubuntu distributions.
 If you're running Windows, OS X, or other OS they may require adjustments.
-Alternatively, you could run them inside a VirtualBox VM running Ubuntu Server, or under Cygwin.
+Alternatively, you could run them inside a VirtualBox VM running Ubuntu Server, inside a [Docker-compatible Vagrant box](https://github.com/phusion/open-vagrant-boxes) or under Cygwin.

 ### Step 1: Certificates